 Hyundai Hybrid & Electric Vehicles in Lymington, Hampshire

-Hyundai is working hard to create an electrified world with the introduction of their range of hybrid and electric cars which are set to expand year on year, with new introductions coming throughout 2021.
+Hyundai is working hard to create an electrified world with the introduction of their range of hybrid and electric cars which are set to expand year on year, with new introductions coming throughout 2021 and that Everton Garage will be happy to bring to all of our customers in Lymington and around Hampshire and Dorset area.

 Benefits of a Hyundai electric car

 There's a wide range of benefits associated with owning a Hyundai Electric car:

 Electric cars run purely from the electric charge, rather than needing to be refuelled using petrol or diesel.
-Because these cars are low emission vehicles, owners can travel in low emission zones, which are also in place across Europe as well as the UK, sop if you will be taking your car overseas, it's an important consideration to make.
+Because these cars are low emission vehicles, owners can travel in low emission zones, which are also in place across Europe as well as the UK, so if you will be taking your car overseas, it's an important consideration to make.

 There are multiple charging options available with electric cars, including rapid charging which can often charge your vehicle quicker than a smartphone.
 There's the option to charge your car at home or on the go at a public charge point.
 Public charge points offer faster charging, but home charging is much more convenient.